 - Patrons will not be allowed to use the 3D printer.
 Staff members will do all printing.

 - Patrons may use our software to design projects.
-All designs must be submitted via the email to rodmaninfo@gmail.com.
+All designs must be submitted by email at rodmaninfo@gmail.com or through the online form on the library website.

-- Project turnaround will be approximately 1 week.
+- Project turnaround will be approximately 1 week from confirmation.
 Patrons will be notified once their project is complete and ready for pickup.
-If the patron does not pick up their project within 7 days, the cost of the project will be fined to their library card.
-Projects that are left for 14 days or more will be disposed of at the library’s discretion.
+If a patron does not pick up their project within 7 days, the cost of the project will be fined to their library card.
+Projects that are not picked up after 14 days will be disposed of at the library’s discretion.

 - Staff will not remove supports from the model.
-That responsibility falls to the patron and they may do so in the lab with our tools.
+That responsibility falls to the patron, and they may do so in the Makerspace with our tools.

 - Liability